Niwot High School: 2013 bomb scare

 On Wednesday, January 10, 2013, a Niwot High School employee reported a note left on a restroom stall, claiming the "School will blow" on Friday, January 12, 2013.
 Police searched the building with detection dogs but found no explosive devices.
 According to authorities, they also found a "hit list" containing the names of 22 students.
 The school canceled all classes on the 12th, to be "cautious", and to allow the police to conduct a thorough search of the building.
 A 17-year-old wrestler at the school was arrested in connection with the hit list, but his name was not released because of his age.

 Athletics

 In 2018, Niwot was runner-up for the BoCoPreps.com Cup, the highest finish in school history.

+In 2024, Niwot Runner Addy Ritzenhein signed a NIL Deal with ON Running as a sophomore.

+Also in 2024, the Niwot boys cross country team won the Nike Cross Nationals team championship.